awsdocs/amazon-eks-user-guide/doc_source/autoscaling.md

         --approve
       ```

    1. We recommend that, if you created your node groups using the `--asg-access` option, you detach the IAM policy that `eksctl` created and attached to the [Amazon EKS node IAM role](create-node-role.md) that `eksctl` created for your node groups\.
 You detach the policy from the node IAM role for Cluster Autoscaler to function properly\.
 Detaching the policy doesn't give other pods on your nodes the permissions in the policy\.
-For more information, see [\-Removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#remove-policies-console) in the Amazon EC2 User Guide for Linux Instances\.
+For more information, see [Removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#remove-policies-console) in the Amazon EC2 User Guide for Linux Instances\.

 ------
 #### [ AWS Management Console ]